 CH.
-4: Introduction to Medicine Temperature Storage
+4: Temperature-Controlled Pharmaceutical Storage

 It is vital to maintain proper storage conditions for drugs, medicine, and other pharmaceuticals, to ensure quality.
 Meeting the conditions of ideal storage conditions for temperature, moisture, and “shelf life”, all based on the expiration date, is critical to maintaining the integrity, effectiveness, and safety of those products.

 The Guidelines for the Storage of Essential Medicines and Other Health Commodities are a great practical reference, for those who are managing or involved in setting up a storeroom or warehouse.
 The guide contains clear illustrations and written directions on many beneficial topics, such as:

 - Waste management

 - And more

 This resource was written to specify the needs of district-level facilities; however, the guidelines and information it contains apply to any and all storage facilities, of any size, in all types of environment.
 Pay close attention to pages 57-63!

 It's usually recommended that most over-the-counter and prescription medications be stored at about 77 degrees Fahrenheit, which is more commonly known as "controlled room temperature.
 There are very strict specifications that need to be met during the manufacturing of medications, whenever possible, these products are designed to remain stable at room temperature.
 Obviously, different medications are more or less stable than others, but the majority remain at their most stable if they are stored and transported at room temperature.